markjacksonfishing/katacoda/monitor-lab01/step5.md

 Using kube-state dashboards, try to find out:

-- Is any Kubernetes pod restarting?
+- Are any Kubernetes pod restarting?
 - How many instances (pods) do we have for each service?
 And how many do we expect?
 - Pods desired (defined) are equal to pod available?